lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 At some point there will be a new version of Ares code available and you'll want to upgrade the code on the game server.

- > <i class="fa fa-exclamation-triangle"></i> **Note:** These instructions assume that you've followed the standard installation process and have your game server pointed at GitHub (either to the main Ares repository or to [your own fork](/tutorials/code/git.html)).
-If you've done something different with your server, you may need to adapt the instructions to your environment.
+ {% include note.html content="These instructions assume that you've followed the standard installation process and have your game server pointed at GitHub (either to the main Ares repository or to [your own fork](/tutorials/code/git.html)).
+If you've done something different with your server, you may need to adapt the instructions to your environment." %}

 <div id="inline_toc" markdown="1">
 **Table of Contents**